krispo/git-proxy/Readme.md

 ## Register Application

-To register the web application you should go to your `Account settings` -> `Application` tab -> click `Register new application` button.
+To register the web application you should go to your `Account settings` -> `Application` tab -> click `Register new application` button -> and fill the form with right URLs.

 After that Github will generate `client_id` and `client_secret` for your app.